Police grill pharma director over Remdesivir stock; BJP fumes | Politics

 Police on Saturday night questioned Rajesh Dokania, director of Bruck Pharma, a Daman-based pharmaceutical manufacturing company that manufactures Remdesivir vials.

-Dokania was called for questioning from his home in north Mumbai suburb Kandivali by Ville Parle police around 8.30 pm and allowed to return around midnight.
+He was summoned from his home in north Mumbai suburb Kandivali by Ville Parle police, questioned and allowed to leave the police station around midnight after being informed that he has to be present for police inquiry whenever called.

 Police had information that at least 60,000 Remdesivir vials are being exported through air cargo, a police official told PTI.